Being a yoga teacher today is totally different than just a few years ago.

 But that’s the cool part.
 You don’t need to be an expert to create quality content anymore.
 With services like Skillshare and Udemy, you can easily learn how to use basic video editing software even for videos taken with your smartphone camera.
-(Even iPhones have editing software options that can work really well in the beginning).
+Programs like Placeit have templates to create intros, thumbnails, banners, and more, making it easier than ever to design your videos.
+Even iPhones can connect to quality microphones and have editing software options that can work really well in the beginning.

 Making videos is easier than ever with technology these days so don’t be afraid to learn how to play around with it.

 7. Drive Traffic To Your Channel Within First 24 Hours of Uploading Videos

 The most important tip of ALL is to drive as much traffic to your video as you can in the first 24 hours of release.

 YouTube determines the success of your video and how well it’s going to rank in their search engine algorithm within the first 24 hours of release.
 You can use social media to push people to watch your new videos as well as email lists from your blog or website.